![]() |

 IMRT, IGRT, tumor tracking irradiation |

 This is a therapy system with a small radiation source induced in the tumor mass neighborhood.
-Brachytherapy with a sealed high-dose-rate (HDR) radiation source with Ir-192 is mainly provided for gynecological cancer (cancer in uterine cervix or uterine body), either by itself or in combination with external radiation therapy on the linac radiation system.
+Brachytherapy employs a radioactive isotope iridium-192 (Ir-192) for a sealed high-dose-rate (HDR) radiation source, and is mainly provided for gynecological cancer (cancer in uterine cervix or uterine body), either by itself or in combination with external radiation therapy on the linac radiation system.
+In addition to gynecological cancer, it can also be applied to lung cancer.
+In February, 2015, a computed tomography (CT) system was newly installed in the therapy room.
+Since then, the CT images have created more desirable clinical environment for image-guided brachytherapy (IGBT), as they let us make more precise therapeutic plans than ever.

 Not limited to gynecological cancer, it can also be applied to lung cancer.
 In February, 2015, a computed tomography (CT) system was newly installed in the therapy room.
 The CT images have created more desirable clinical environment for image-guided brachytherapy (IGBT) since then, as they let us make more precise therapeutic plans than ever.

-For prostate gland cancer, brachytherapy, with a small sealed radiation source of I-125 inserted and placed permanently in prostate gland, is provided.
-For this therapy, a patient is anesthetized locally from the waist down, and from 50 to 80 small low-dose-rate radiation sources with I-125 are inserted into his prostate gland through the perineal region and they are placed there on a permanent basis.
-At the SCC, the patient needs to stay in the hospital only for three days including the day for the procedure
+For prostate gland cancer, brachytherapy is provided, which employs iodine-125 (I-125) for a small sealed radiation source inserted in the prostate gland and placed permanently there.
+For the procedure, the patient is anesthetized locally from the waist down, and from 50 to 80 small low-dose-rate radiation sources with I-125 are inserted into the prostate gland through the perineal region.
+They are placed there on a permanent basis.
+At the SCC, the patient needs to stay in the hospital only for three days including the day for the procedure.

 Therapy Method |